-The analysis does not attempt to score the significance of potential effects; however, it does identify potential issues for further consideration in subsequent design proposals.
+The analysis considers the preliminary baseline conditions of the proposed development context but does not attempt to score the significance of potential effects; however, it does identify potential issues for further consideration in subsequent design proposals.

 A high-level desk based review of landscape designations and policy has been undertaken along with a desk-based study of aerial imagery and Ordnance Survey mapping.
-A site survey was undertaken on Tuesday 20th September 2017; the weather conditions were slightly overcast with good visibility.
+A site survey was undertaken on Wednesday 20th September 2017; the weather conditions were predominantly cloudy with good visibility.